obertm/OneADayLocal/docs/Euler033_explained.md

 Find the four non-trivial two-digit fractions that incorrectly “cancel” a common digit yet remain equal (excluding trivial cases like 30/50).
 Multiply them together and reduce to lowest terms; report the denominator.

+## Approach

+Enumerate two‑digit numerator/denominator pairs (excluding trivial zeros), generate the four possible single-digit cancellation variants where a shared digit is removed, and test equality via cross-multiplication.
+Multiply qualifying fractions and reduce by GCD.

 ## Step-by-step reasoning

 1) Enumerate candidates